7 Proven Ways to Defeat Silo Mentality at the Workplace

 Source: Center For Creative Leadership

-Once you nurture a unified vision, you need to translate it into the day-to-day behaviors of teams and individual employees.
+Once you nurture a unified vision, you must translate it into the day-to-day behaviors of teams and individual employees.
 By defining shared accountabilities, you can pull your teams together instead of dividing them.

 For instance, your company may tie the IT department’s accountabilities with those of other divisions to ensure more efficient use of in-house IT systems.